MetroNow! – Imagine the convenience of Uber or Lyft but with the affordability of public transit!

 How many passengers do MetroNow! vehicles hold?

-Each MetroNow! vehicle seats eight seated passengers, with two spaces available for customers who use mobility aids.
+Each MetroNow! vehicle has seating for eight seated passengers, with two spaces available for customers who use mobility aids.

 What is the fare?